oxidecomputer/amd-host-image-builder/README.md

 Under `tokens`, there's are tokens to configure later PSP messages.
 For example, the token `AblSerialBaudRate` configures the baud rate of the UART, `FchConsoleOutMode` to set whether PSP prints to an UART or not (0), `FchConsoleOutSerialPort` to set which UART to use (`SuperIo`, `Uart0Mmio`, or `Uart1Mmio`)--although that supposedly moved to `FchConsoleMode` in Milan.

 Settings should be set using the token, not the struct, if possible.
 The hope is that one day, the structs will not be necessary at all anymore--and the token settings are preferred by the PSP anyhow.

+# Preparation of ELF files

+The PSP loads the reset image into memory like specified in the ELF file.

+Afterwards, the PSP will start the x86 CPU in real mode, and that CPU will start executing 16 Byte from the *end* of the reset image.

+That means that the ELF entry point needs to be 16 bytes from the end of the last segment--and that part needs to contain machine code that's valid for real mode.

+Also, the ELF file needs to be linked in a way that it actually specified *physical* addresses.
+After all, there's no MMU set up yet--no so virtual addresses make any sense.

+There should be ELF symbols `_BL_SPACE`, `__sloader` and `__eloader` available.
+Those are the expected start address of your program, the expected end address of your program, and the size of your loader program, respectively.
+The values of those special symbols are checked by `amd-host-image-builder` and it will fail if those are not what is expected.

+As a special bringup help, right now, it's also possible to specify a non-ELF file.
+In that case, it will be put into x86 RAM such that it's right before address 0x8000_0000).
+Other checks are not done--you are on your own.
+We reserve the right to remove this weird non-ELF file support at any point.